XPHenry/Netfrac/README.md

 # NetFrac

-The R package **NetFrac** is used to calculate various distances and indices between communities in sequence similarity sequence (SSN).
-Some of those metrics are based on the shortest paths concept, namely Spp, Spep, Spelp and Spinp distances and Transfer index, and a few others adapted from existing concepts in literature (UniFrac, Motifs).
+The R package **NetFrac** is used to calculate various distances and indices between species communities in sequence similarity sequence (SSN).
+Some of these measures are based on the shortest path concept, namely Spp, Spep, Spelp and Spinp distances and the Transfer index, and a few others are adapted from existing concepts in the literature (UniFrac, Motifs).
 The networks are Igraph objects consisting of nodes and edges.

 ## Installation